3. SnippetsLab Assistant

 Important

-The action “Paste directly to the active app” requires accessibility permission because it uses Apple Events to simulate the paste operation.
-You will be prompted to grant access the first time this action is chosen.
-You can also manually grant or revoke access at any time in System Preferences > Security & Privacy > Privacy > Accessibility.
+The “Paste to active app” action requires accessibility permission because it uses Apple Events to perform the paste operation.
+You will be prompted to grant access the first time you select this action in Settings.
+You can also manually grant or revoke access at any time in System Settings > Security & Privacy > Privacy > Accessibility.

 3.1.4.
 Quick Look